 Lead by two leading experts in the field, Mark Jayes, a speech and language therapist, with specialist knowledge of Mental Capacity Assessment and Anna Volkmer, NIHR Doctoral Research Fellow and speech and language therapist, this practical workshop will help you get to grips with assessment of mental capacity, with a particular focus on working with people with acquired neurological conditions.
-This workshop will enable delegates to:
+This workshop, which we will be online using Zoom will enable delegates to:

 • Understand current mental capacity and advance care planning legislation;